ninnakin/RR_Project_2/RR2_template.md

 1. Column names have been transformed to lower case
 2. Only the columns of the data concerning damage caused by weather, i.e. the ones needed for this analysis, are kept
 3. The column *year* is added
-4. A new column called *evtype_cleaned* is created, this contains the information from *evtype* modified in the following ways:
+4. A new column called *evtype_cleaned* is created, this is based on the information from *evtype*,and interprets each reported event as one of the 48 event types listed in section 7 of the storm data documentation.
+To achieve this, the event types are modified in the following ways:
-    + All event names are transformed to lower case and special characters and leading and trailing spaces are removed
+    + All event names are transformed to lower case and numbers, special characters and leading and trailing spaces are removed
     + Some common variations and abbrevations for events are replaced with a standard event name, e.g. "TSTM"" is replaced by "thunderstorm"
-    + Similar events are grouped together, e.g. all event contained the word "flood" are mapped to the event type "floods (several types)"
+    + Words that do not contain a weather event, but rather a description or conjunction such as "and" and "severe" are excluded
+    + The event definition from the documentation are read and stored in the vector *events* and the cleaned event types are compared to this vector using the function adist and partial matching.
+      + When there is a close enough match, the event name will be replaced by the corresponding entry from *events*.       + If no appropriate match can be found, the event is renamed to "other".
+      + If there are multiple matches the one with most matching words will be chosen.
+      + If there are still multiple matching, the one with the smallest number of mismatched words will be chosen.
 5. New columns with the calculated value of crop damage, property damage and total economic damage (crop and property damages combined) are added and stored in the columns *propdmgest*, *cropdmgest*, and *dmgest*.
 6. The data is limited to data reported during year 2000 or later.
 The reason for this is twofold:
     + Firstly, Events that took place more than ten years ago (relative to the last date of the dataset) is not relevant for assessing how to prevent damage from events that happened today.
-The measures we take to prevent damage from weather events have changed (and hopefully improved) greatly since the 1950s
+The measures we take to prevent damage from weather events have changed (and hopefully improved) greatly since the 1950s.
+For example, we build houses differently now than we did before, and our strategies for handling extreme weather and catastrophes have been updated.
+So, a large number of fatalities for a specific event in 1950 might not be at all relevant for precenting fatalities today.
     + We do not have as much data from the early years of the dataset as we have for the later years (see exploratory analysis), for example, the first reports of economic damage are from 1995.